chilifry/chilifry/README.md

 ⠀- i dont mind if you sit with me! though please refrain from doing so when i have DNI in my name or if im sitting with someone else

-⠀- usually seen very awkwardly moving around the mcyt area by myself. please have pity.